uwgamergroup/bp-game-development-artifacts/README.md

 | **Name**           | Best Practices for Game Dev Artifacts                                                                                                                                                                  |
 |--------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
-| **Description**    | A vocabulary for generally recognizable narrative devices or conventions.
-There vocabulary includes tropes for characters and narrative.
+| **Description**    | Based upon the statements collected during our interviews, we have identified nine practical components of long-term preservation of game development artifact collections for our best
+practices framework.
 | **Version**        | 1.1                                                                                                                                                                                             |
 | **Published Date** | 2024-12-12                                                                                                                                                                                          |
 | **Upload Date** | 2025-01-10                                                                                                                                                                                          |